 Electrical and electronic products are increasingly hard to repair, not upgradeable and often unsupported by manufacturers beyond their warranty period.
 As we produce more and more of these items, global levels of electronic waste are escalating beyond our control, causing huge amounts of environmental degradation and posing serious health risks to communities around the world.

 However, the voice of concerned citizens and their discontent with the status quo are rarely part of these conversations.
 As organisations coordinating community repair events, we accumulate vast amounts of information from first-hand experience about recurrent faults and the challenges we face in repairing them.
-With the weight of evidence behind us, we can make our voices heard.
+With the weight of evidence behind us, we can make our voices heard by legislators and provide evidence to Right to Repair campaigns.

 Each item in our database represents a citizen who took hours out of their life to learn what went wrong with their device, and to learn how to fix it.
 This makes our data more powerful than any petition or online complaint.